KieMac16/data-analytics-power-bi-report/README.md

 Using a combination of my previous pages and new visuals, I created the following to show product details:

-- 3 gauge visuals that tracks revenue, profit and orders, creating new measures that looked at QTD and targets using DAX measures like:\
+- 3 gauge visuals that tracks Revenue, Profit and Orders, creating new measures that looked at QTD and targets using DAX measures like:\
-Current Quarter Order = CALCULATE([Total Orders], DATESQTD('Date'[Date]))\
+Current Quarter Orders = CALCULATE([Total Orders], DATESQTD('Date'[Date]))\
 Quarterly Target Orders = 1.1 * [Current Quarter Order]
-- An area chart with the x-axis using my date hierarchy, the y-axis using total revenue and the legend using product category
+- An area chart with the x-axis using my Date Hierarchy, the y-axis using Total Revenue and the legend using Product Category
--  A top products table with relevant information and using a previous table made this a very quick exercise
+-  A Top Products table with relevant information and using a previous table made this a very quick exercise
--  A scatter graph of quantity sold vs profit per iten
+-  A scatter graph of Quantity Sold vs Profit per Item
 -  A slicer toolber\
 This was tricky in the sense that I needed to make sure the bookmarks, buttons and selections were in the correct order.
 First, I created the infrastructure by inserting rectangles and two vertical slicers (country and product category).
 Then, I ordered these at the top of the selection panel, whilst grouping them through this.
 I created two buttons that allows the user to open and close the slicer bar, so needed to create two bookmarks - one with the slicer bar open, and one with it hidden in the selection panel.
 Finally, I enabled actions in both of my buttons, assigning the filter button the 'slicer bar open' bookmark, and the back button the 'slicer bar closed' bookmark.